Pudu: Status and conservation

 The southern pudu is currently listed as near threatened on the IUCN Red List, mainly because of overhunting and habitat loss, while the northern pudu is currently classified as being 'Data deficient'.
 Pudu puda is listed in CITES Appendix I, and Pudu mephistophiles is listed in CITES Appendix II.
 The southern species is more easily maintained in captivity than the northern, though small populations of the northern formerly existed in zoos.
 As of 2010, more than 100 southern pudús are kept at Species360-registered institutions with the vast majority in European and US zoos.
 Pudús are difficult to transport because they are easily overheated and stressed.
 Pudús are protected in various national parks; parks require resources to enforce protection of the deer.

 Efforts to preserve the pudú species are being taken in order to prevent extinction.
-An international captive-breeding program for the southern pudú led by Concepcion University in Chile has been started.
+An international captive-breeding program for the southern pudú led by Universidad de Concepcion in Chile has been started.
 Some deer have been bred in captivity and reintroduced into Nahuel Huapi National Park in Argentina.
 Reintroduction efforts include the use of radio collars for tracking.
 The Convention on International Trade in Endangered Species has banned the international trading of pudús.
 The Wildlife Conservation Society protects their natural habitat and works to recreate it for pudús in captivity.
 Despite efforts made by the World Wildlife Fund, the size of the pudú population remains unknown.
 Threats to the pudús remain despite various conservation efforts.